hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

-chief object was surely to show how very prejudiced was the medium through which the Bureaucracy looked at him; for, in truth, " The Indian Unrest " — so far, at least, as it described the personaUty of Mr. Tilak — was a systematic exposition of the theories contained in the confidential papers of the Government concern- ing Mr. Tilak.
+chief object was surely to show how very prejudiced was the medium through which the Bureaucracy looked at him; for, in truth, " The Indian Unrest " — so far, at least, as it described the personality of Mr. Tilak — was a systematic exposition of the theories contained in the confidential papers of the Government concern- ing Mr. Tilak.